nils-hamel/turing-project/src/turing-data/data-index/README.md

 that makes a random selection of _N_ element of the data-set, _N_ having to be specified in this case.

+### Script : index-subsample

+This script allows to down-sample index data-sets by a factor of two.
+This operation is equivalent to the computation of the data-set through remote _eratosthene_ server using a depth decreased by one.
+This comes from properties of the indexation formalism implemented in such servers.

+The provided input data-set is read and each raster it contains is re-sampled on a grid twice smaller than the original.
+The sub-sampled raster are then exported in the specified output data-set

 ### Script : index-query

 This script is used to compose collection of 3D raster.
 It requires the availability